Commutators, commensurators, and $\mathrm{PSL}_2(\mathbb{Z})$: Introduction

-Curiously, Question \ref{mainq} remains open even for thin subgroups $\Ga$ of the simplest non-compact simple Lie group $G=\pslr$ with $\Ga$ satisfying the condition $\lag = \partial \Hyp^2 = S^1$.
-It is easy to see that such a $\Ga$ cannot be finitely generated.
 In this paper, we shall study commensurators of certain natural infinite index subgroups of $\pslz$.
 If $\G<G$ is an arbitrary subgroup of a group $G$, we define Here, we use exponentiation notation to denote conjugation, so that $\G^g=g^{-1}\G g$.